 In September 2014, I started studying MBBS at NUMed.
-On my first day at NUMed, the lecturer explained to us about the assessment system.
-For the Stage 1 and 2, there are 3 forms of assessment which are Progress (written) examinations, OSCE (practical) examinations and assignments.
+For Stage 1 and 2 of MBBS, there are 3 forms of assessment which are Single Best Answer (SBA) examinations, OSCE and assignments.
 In order pass a year, students need to pass all 3 forms of assessments; a good performance in one cannot compensate for a poor performance in another.
-At that time, I thought that examinations would be much easier than assignments because the examinations are multiple choice, while assignments require doing research and writing long essays.
+In the beginning, I thought that examinations would be much easier than assignments because examinations consist of just multiple choice questions, while assignments require writing long essays.
 In addition, I previously studied A Level which is fully examination based.
-I also knew that university assignments would be very different and much more difficult than assignments in secondary school.
+I also knew that university assignments would be very different from and much more difficult than assignments in secondary school.
 Therefore, I wished that there would be only examinations but not assignments.

-There were 3 assignments in Stage 1.
+There were 3 assignments in Stage 1 of MBBS.
 The 1st assignment was distributed just 2 weeks after the start of the course.
-In this assignment, I had to write a newspaper report about Folic acid supplementation and spina bifida, and a reflection about my first 4 weeks at NUMed.
-I found this assignment very difficult, as I had never written a reflection before and to write the newspaper report I had to do research which I was not good at.
-Worst of all, its deadline was just 3 days after the Progress 1 examination.
+In this assignment, I had to write a newspaper report about folic acid supplementation and spina bifida, and a reflection about my first 4 weeks at NUMed.
+I found this assignment very difficult, as I had never written a newspaper report or a reflection before.
+Worst of all, its submission deadline was just 3 days after the Progress 1 examination.
 I had to do half of the assignment during my revision period before the examination, and I left the other half for the 3 days after the exam.
-I was able to finish and submit the assignment on time, but I had no idea whether or not I had done the assignment correctly.
-I eventually got borderline pass for that assignment.
+I was able to finish and submit the assignment on time, but I had no idea whether or not I did the assignment correctly.
+I eventually got a borderline pass for this assignment.

-The 2nd assignment was about critical appraisal and literature review.
-This assignment was more difficult than the 1st so I decided to get a sample of the assignment from one of my seniors and use it as a guide.
-With the guide, I had the idea on how it should be done.
+The 2nd assignment was critical appraisal and literature review.
+This assignment was even more difficult than the 1st so I decided to get a sample of the assignment from one of my seniors and use it as a guide.
+With the guide, I had the idea how it should be done.
 However, this assignment was extremely tedious, because I had to read several long journal articles in detail, and that made me feel very stressed.
 Worst of all, for my batch, a new instruction was introduced for the first time, where the journal articles should be reviewed in an integrated manner rather than 'one after another'.
-Reviewing them 'one after another' is definitely easier and that was what my senior did because there was no such instruction for his batch.
-Amid the stress, I took the risk and ignored that instruction.
-I also did not make any citation which was required because I hated doing that.
-In the end, I once again got borderline pass for the 2nd assignment, but my score improved slightly compared to the 1st assignment.
-I was not deducted any marks for not following that instruction, but I loss several marks for not making citations.
+Reviewing them 'one after another' is definitely easier and that was also what my senior did because it was allowed during his batch.
+Amid the stress, I took the risk and did the review 'one after another', ignoring the instruction.
+I also did not make any citations which was required because I found it troublesome to do so.
+In the end, I once again got a borderline pass for the 2nd assignment, but my score improved slightly compared to the 1st assignment.
+I was not deducted any marks for reviewing the articles 'one after another', but I lost several marks for not making citations.
 The difficulty of the 1st and 2nd assignments made me hate assignments even more.

-After completing the 3rd assignment, I was relieved that there would be no more assignments for Stage 1.
-Since assignments were the most difficult for me, I thought that the remaining of Stage 1 should be easy.
+After completing the 3rd assignment, I was relieved that there would be no more assignments in Stage 1.
+Since I found the assignments most difficult, I thought that the remaining of Stage 1 should be easy.
 However, I soon realised that I was too naive to think that way.
 It turned out that my revision for the Progress 3 examination was very stressful as there were a lot to revise and I started the revision too late.
 At that time, I no longer felt that examinations are easier than assignments.

-In September 2015, I began Stage 2 of MBBS at NUMed.
-Unlike Stage 1, there were only 2 assignments in Stage 2.
+In Stage 2 of MBBS, there were only 2 assignments, unlike Stage 1.
 The 1st assignment was the Patient Study.
 In this assignment, I had to visit a patient with a chronic illness 4 times with my study partners and then produce a report about the patient.
-It is quite similar to the Family Study in Stage 1.
+It was quite similar to the Family Study in Stage 1.
 Before I started doing this assignment, I had expected that it would not be too difficult since I did not find the Family Study difficult previously.
 This assignment turned out to be a little more difficult than the Family Study because it required more knowledge.
 Still, I did not feel stressed doing it.
 In fact, I completed and submitted it one week before the deadline.
 I eventually scored 75% in this assignment.
 Even though not as good as the Family Study, it is still a very good score.

-The 2nd assignment was the Student Selected Component 1 (SSC1).
-This assignment had 2 parts, Literature review and Oral presentation.
-For the 1st part, I had to choose any topic that I am interested in and do a literature review about the topic.
-It is similar to the 2nd assignment in Stage 1.
-I chose the topic 'Is mirror therapy an effective treatment option for phantom limb?'.
-I first heard about phantom limb through one of the lectures in my university and I was interested to explore further about it.
-Before I started doing this assignment, I had expected it would be quite difficult since the 2nd assignment in Stage 1 was quite difficult for me.
+The 2nd assignment was the Student Selected Component (SSC).
+This assignment had 2 parts, literature review and oral presentation.
+For the 1st part, I had to choose a topic that I was interested in and do a literature review about the topic.
+It was similar to the 2nd assignment in Stage 1.
+I chose the topic "Is mirror therapy an effective treatment option for phantom limb?".
+I first heard about phantom limb during one of the lectures in NUMed and I was interested to explore further about it.
+Before I started doing this assignment, I expected it would be quite difficult since the 2nd assignment in Stage 1 was very difficult.
 However, it turned out that this assignment was not that difficult after all.
-Even though I had to read several journal articles, I did not feel too stressed this time, probably because I had the experience gained from Stage 1 and the topic which I selected myself is more interesting.
-For the 2nd part, I had to present to an audience about my topic using PowerPoint.
-I considered this to be the easiest among all assessments in university.
+Even though I had to read several journal articles, I did not feel too stressed this time, probably because I had gained experience from Stage 1 and the topic which I selected myself was more interesting.
+For the 2nd part, I had to present to an audience about a topic of my choice.
+I chose the topic "Treatment of phantom limb".
+I considered this to be the easiest among all assessments in the MBBS course.
 Back in Stage 1, when I first knew about the existence of this oral presentation, I thought that it would be quite difficult for me, but my thoughts on that had since changed.
 I felt that I performed quite well during the oral presentation.
-I scored 75% for the SSC1 in the end, which is the same score as the Patient Study.
+I scored 75% for the SSC in the end, which is the same score as the Patient Study.

 After completing the 2nd assignment, I started revising for the Progress 2 examination.
 Just like what I had expected earlier, the revision was extremely stressful because there were a lot to revise and the topics were quite difficult.
 Since then, I feel that examinations are actually much more difficult than assignments.
-Doing research and writing essays for the assignments may not be easy, but is definitely not as difficult as having to understand and remember a lot of information to revise for the examinations.
-This is the direct opposite to what I thought in the beginning of Stage 1.
+Writing essays for the assignments may not be easy, but it is definitely not as difficult as having to understand and remember a lot of information when revising for the examinations.
+This is definitely in contrast to what I thought in the beginning of Stage 1.